Azure-Samples/ms-identity-nodejs-webapi-azurefunctions/README.md

 The sample further utilizes the [azure-function-express] library, which connects your **Express** application to an [Azure Function handler](https://docs.microsoft.com/azure/azure-functions/functions-reference-node), allowing you to write **Azure Function** applications using the middlewares that you are **already familiar with**.

+The sample is coupled with a client Vanilla JavaScript single-page application that will allow you to call and test your function app.

 ## Scenario

-1. The client JavaScript SPA application uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
+1. The client application uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to sign-in a user and obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
-2. The **Access Token** is used as a *bearer* token to authenticate the user when calling the **Azure Function** app.
+1. The **Access Token** is used as a *bearer* token to authenticate the user when calling the **Azure Function** app on **Microsoft identity platform**.
+1. The **Azure Function** web API validates the **Access Token** using the **passport-azure-ad** library.

 ![Overview](./ReadmeFiles/topology.png)